Krrish: Plot

-Meanwhile, Priya and Honey learn that Krishna is Krrish after seeing the footage from the camera that was in Priya's hand.
-They decide to release the footage on TV to enable Krishna to become a world-famous celebrity.
-During their discussions, Krishna arrives and overhears the girls talking about how Priya had been lying to him and will create a big sensation by revealing his identity to the world.
-Just before Priya confesses to Honey that in this drama she has genuinely fallen in love with Krishna, he leaves, feeling cheated and heartbroken.
-After being confronted by Krishna at his apartment about what she said, Priya cross-questions him about Sonia's strict nature towards him labelling it as "selfishness" and gets to know about the Mehra family's tragic past.
-Realising her mistake she sets out to stop her boss from revealing Krrish's identity.
+Meanwhile, Priya and Honey learn that Krishna is Krrish after seeing the footage from Priya's videocamera.
+They decide to release it to make him a world-famous celebrity.
+During their discussions, Krishna arrives and overhears them.
+Just before Priya confesses that she has genuinely fallen in love with Krishna, he leaves, feeling heartbroken.
+After he confronts her, Priya gets to know about the Mehra family's tragic past.
+She sets out to stop her boss from revealing Krrish's identity.

 In the process, Priya meets Vikram Sinha, the senior security officer of Dr. Arya, who has been searching for Krishna and Sonia for the past 20 years.
-With the help of Sinha, Priya recovers the footage from her boss.
-Sinha finally meets Krishna with her help and reveals that Rohit is still alive.
-Sinha explains that he and Rohit were close friends and after completing the machine, they tested it out of curiosity as Nisha's due date was near by then and saw Krishna being born and Sonia unable to accept Rohit's death and were further shocked to see Dr. Arya holding Rohit at gunpoint.
-Rohit realising that after killing him Dr. Arya will use the computer for his own selfish needs destroys the computer but gets shot in the back by Dr. Arya and had since been taken as a prisoner in a comatose state by Dr. Arya, who spread the news of his presumed death and kept him alive via machines as Rohit's heartbeat and retina scans are biometrics to that computer.
+Sinha reveals that Rohit is still alive, and they were close friends.
+After completing the machine, they tested it, saw Krishna being born and were further shocked to see Dr. Arya holding Rohit at gunpoint.
+Rohit destroys the computer after realizing Dr. Arya will use it only for his own needs, but Arya shoots him.
+Rohit's heartbeat and retina scans are needed to access the computer so Arya keeps him as a prisoner in a comatose state until he can rebuild it.